 Or it can also be left to cool down if people want to enjoy it as a refreshment, especially during the summer.

 Arroz en leche is available in most cafes in Guatemala.

 It is the perfect dessert because you can already enjoy the sweet drink and eat the rice that’s soaked in it.

 A classic Spanish dessert, you can find buñuelos throughout Latin America. it’s most common to find this Guatemalan dessert over the holidays.

 ALSO READ: Best Christmas Desserts Around the World

 They use a simple flour dough that is deep fried and served with a sweet syrup.

 Tres leches simply means three milks.

 This Guatemalan cake uses three different kinds of milk: evaporated milk, condensed milk and heavy cream.

 Although there are several versions of this popular dessert in Latin America.
-It’s one of the most popular Cinco de Mayo desserts in Mexico.
+It’s one of the most popular Cinco de Mayo desserts in Mexico and Ecuadorian desserts.